-2. COMPENSATION: Following full satisfaction of the conditions precedent, and joint execution of this Agreement, for the sale and grant of rights by the Estate herein, as more fully referred to in section 1, above, AE shall pay to the Estate the sum of One Million One Hundred Thousand Dollars ($1,100,000).
-No additional compensation of any type shall be due the Estate except as specifically referred to in this Agreement.
-The Estate shall be solely responsible for, and is legally bound to make payment of any taxes determined to be due and owing to any federal, state, or local, taxing authority as a result of any payment from AE.
+2. COMPENSATION: Upon full execution of this Agreement, AE shall pay into escrow for and on behalf of the Estate the sum of One Million One Hundred Thousand Dollars ($1,100,000).
+No additional compensation of any type shall be due the Estate except as expressly specificied in this Agreement.
+Fir the avoidance of any doubt, once the conditions to payment as set forth in the escrow instructions are satisfied, the payment to the Estate set forth herein shall not be subject to any partial or full refund, based on the sale, distribution or exhibition of the Film, or any claims, injunctions or any other claims made against AE or any other parties herein or otherwise unless due solely to a breach of representation or warranty by the Estate as determined by a final court order.
+The Estate shall be solely responsible for, and is legally bound to make payment of any taxes determined to be due and owing to any federal, state, or local, taxing authority as a result of any payment to the Estate pursuant to this Agreement.

-3. FUTURE PARTICIPATION: In addition to the amount of compensation the Estate shall receive, as referred to in section 2. above, AE shall pay the Estate Ten Percent (10%) of AE’s net proceeds from all forms of exploitation of the Film throughout the Territory.
-Net Proceeds shall mean the sum remaining following payments to third parties who have a valid prior financial interest in the Film, and the full recoupment of the budget, as referred to in Appendix “B”, which shall include the compensation to the Estate, referred to in section 2. above.
+3. FUTURE PARTICIPATION: In addition to the amount of compensation the Estate shall receive, as referred to in section 2. above, AE shall cause direct payment to the Estate from all applicable distributors of the Film of [Twenty-Five Percent (25%)] of One Hundred of all “Net Proceeds” as defined in Appendix 1 hereto and hereby incorporated herein. .

+OTHER

+Credit for Aretha (see RIDER C)

+Credit for Sabrina

+Travel and tickets to awards shows and festivals for family and representatives

+Travel

+Hotel

+Other expenses

+Franklin’s name in marketing materials and approved use of photos for marketing/publicity, not to be unreasonably withheld if from the AG Film itself

+Estate to approve use of any holographic images

+Estate to have consultation rights with respect to Sydney Pollack’s name/credit

 4. Confidentiality and Nondisclosure of Settlement Agreement: The Parties expressly understand and agree that the terms and conditions of this Agreement, and all documentation connected to this Agreement, and any negotiations that occurred in connection with this Agreement, shall remain confidential.
 If a Party is asked to comment on the resolution of this dispute, such Party agrees to respond with a statement substantially similar to: “The parties have amicably resolved the matter” or in a manner expressly agreed upon by the Parties in writing prior to any release of any statement.
 Except as stated in the preceding sentence, no terms of this Agreement shall be disclosed to any non-signatory person or entity, except: (i) with the specific written consent of all Parties; (ii) as required by a court or other governmental body, or as otherwise required by law or regulation; (iii) to outside and in-house legal counsel, and their staffs, for the Parties; (iv) to officers, directors, partners, or owners (past or present) of the Parties; (v) to accountants, banks, insurers, reinsurers, and financing sources, and other advisors or consultants of the Parties, on a need-to-know basis only.